SAP/spartacus-docs/_pages/fsa/features/fsa-policy-renewal.md

 Soon after the purchase, the customer receives two new notifications: one to confirm the renewal, and another to confirm the new policy purchase.
 The new policy can be seen on the **Policies** page of the **My Account** area, next to the current policy.
 The start day of the new policy is the end date of the current one.
-After one quote offer is accepted and the policy is created, the second quote offer is automatically deleted.
+Accepting one offer triggers creation of a new policy based on that offer and deletion of the second (discarded) quote.